ShepherdMan96/my-todo-list/README.md

 # README

-This is my Todo list!
+This is my Todo list app!